 About Fall River

-Fall River is an electric cooperative, owned by those we serve and governed by a nine-member board of directors.
+Fall River is an electric cooperative, owned by those we serve and governed by a nine-member Board of Directors.
 Fall River provides safe and renewable power to you – the Cooperative’s members – at the lowest cost possible.
-Fall River is committed to a heightened level of member service through our membership in Touchstone Energy.
-We measure our service to you by the benchmarks, or “touchstones”, of our core values: integrity, accountability, innovation and commitment to community.
+Fall River is committed to a highest level of member service.
+We measure our service to you by the benchmarks of our core values: integrity, accountability, innovation and commitment to community.

-For more information about the services provided by Fall River, please see your member handbook.
+For more information about the services provided by Fall River, please see Fall River Folder.pdf

-If you receive energy from Fall River, you are not a customer, you are a member-owner of the Cooperative.
+If you receive energy from Fall River, you are not a customer, you are a owner-member of the Cooperative.
 Along with other Fall River members, you own:

 - Three hydroelectric facilities in the Henry’s Fork River watershed and infrastructure at those facilities to enhance our area's fisheries.